Moral outsourcing: Definition

-Real-World Applications
+Real-world applications

 In the medical field, AI is increasingly involved in decision-making processes about which patients to treat, and how to treat them.
 The responsibility of the doctor to make informed decisions about what is best for their patients is outsourced to an algorithm.
 Sympathy is also noted to be an important part of medical practice; an aspect that artificial intelligence, glaringly, is missing.
 This form of moral outsourcing is a major concern in the medical community.

 Another field of technology in which moral outsourcing is frequently brought up is autonomous vehicles.
 California Polytechnic State University professor Keith Abney proposed an example scenario: "Suppose we have some [troublemaking] teenagers, and they see an autonomous vehicle, they drive right at it.
 They know the autonomous vehicle will swerve off the road and go off a cliff, but should it?"
 The decision of whether to sacrifice the autonomous vehicle (and any passengers inside) or the vehicle coming at it will be written into the algorithms defining the car's behavior.
-In the case of moral outsourcing, the responsibility of any damage caused by an accident may be attributed to the autonomous vehicle itself, rather than the creators who wrote protocol the vehicle will use to "decide" what to do.
+In the case of moral outsourcing, the responsibility of any damage caused by an accident may be attributed to the autonomous vehicle itself, rather than the creators who wrote the protocol the vehicle will use to "decide" what to do.

 Moral outsourcing is also used to delegate the consequences of predictive policing algorithms to technology, rather than the creators or the police.
 There are many ethical concerns with predictive policing due to the fact that it results in the over-policing of low income and minority communities.
 In the context of moral outsourcing, the positive feedback loop of sending disproportionate police forces into minority communities is attributed to the algorithm and the data being fed into this system--rather than the users and creators of the predictive policing technology.

-Outside of Technology
+Outside of technology

 Religion

 Moral outsourcing is also commonly seen in appeals to religion to justify discrimination or harm.
 In his book What It Means to be Moral, sociologist Phil Zuckerman contradicts the popular religious notion that morality comes from God.
 Religion is oftentimes cited as a foundation for a moral stance without any tangible relation between the religious beliefs and personal stance.
 In these cases, religious individuals will "outsource" their personal beliefs and opinions by claiming that they are a result of their religious identification.
 This is seen where religion is cited as a factor for political beliefs, medical beliefs, and in extreme cases an excuse for violence.